 Invite team leaders to join MuchSkills before you invite everyone else to do so.
 This makes it easier for team members to choose their managers when they are making their own profiles.
 Similarly, ask team leaders to spend time to make their profiles as detailed as possible as that inspires their teams to make detailed profiles too.
 All the data is then used to make a detailed org chart.
 Make sure that everyone understands the importance of completing this exercise.

-There are three ways to invite team members to join MuchSkills.
+There are a few easy ways to invite your team members to join MuchSkills:

 We recommend that you watch this video to learn more about how you can invite your team members and colleagues to your MuchSkills Team/Organization.